Welcome to Year 1

 Important days to remember:

-PE: Tuesday and Wednesday
+PE: Monday and Wednesday

-As a school, we are committed to helping every child fulfil their full potential.
+As a school, we are committed to helping every child to fulfil their full potential.
 Developing the skill and enjoyment of reading is essential in enabling our children to become successful learners.
 It is crucial that you aim to read with your child at least 4 times per week.
 This will help their learning across the curriculum and promotes their self-esteem.

 Listen to your child read

 Share a book together – take it in turns to read pages